Philosophy of Psychiatry

 The idea that psychiatry is a branch of medicine is not universal, but even if we stick to professed believers in the medical model with the same broad view of the subject, we find disagreements about how its core commitments should be understood.
 It may be helpful to distinguish minimal and strong interpretations.
 A minimal interpretation makes no commitments about the underlying physical structure that causes mental illness.
 The strong interpretation of the medical model, in contrast, dissents on just this issue.
 It says that the proper medical understanding of disease is in terms of morbid anatomy.
 It is committed to specific causal hypotheses in terms of abnormalities in underlying neurobiological systems.
 Minimalists treat diagnostic labels as useful heuristics rather than natural kind terms, whereas a strong interpretation commits psychiatry to a view of mental illness as a medical disease in the strongest sense, that of a pathogenic process unfolding in bodily systems.

 Minimalists employ a concept of disease as the observable, regular unfolding of a suite of symptoms.
 Kraepelin applied it to psychiatry as the basis for differential diagnosis, for example between dementia praecox (schizophrenia) and other forms of insanity (1899, 173–175).
-It is a familiar idea that DSM-IV's syndrome based conception of mental illnesses stands in the tradition of Kraepelin, who argued that “only the overall picture of a medical case from the beginning to the end of its development can provide justification for its being linked with other observations of the same kind” (1899, 3).
+It is a familiar idea that the DSM's syndrome based conception of mental illnesses stands in the tradition of Kraepelin, who argued that “only the overall picture of a medical case from the beginning to the end of its development can provide justification for its being linked with other observations of the same kind” (1899, 3).
 This familiar neo-Krapelinian picture is that mental illnesses are regularly co-occurring clusters of signs and symptoms that doubtless depend on physical processes but are not defined or classified in terms of those physical processes.

 Guze (1992), for example, is a minimalist.
 When he advocates seeing psychiatry as a part of medicine what he means is that we can classify disorders in terms of their characteristic symptoms and courses.
 McHugh and Slavney (1998) seem to agree.
 They say that a disease “is a construct that conceptualizes a constellation of signs and symptoms as due to an underlying biological pathology, mechanism and cause (302).”
 To diagnose a patient as suffering from a mental disorder, for McHugh and Slavney (48), is to label them in a way that we judge helpful as a starting point for investigating physical processes.